Nonamenable subforests of multi-ended quasi-pmp graphs: Introduction

 \begin{question} For a transitive nonunimodular graph $G$, is the number of nonvanishing ends the same for every tree of $\RandomMF_{\w_\Gamma}(G)$? \end{question}

 More generally, one can ask:

 \begin{question} Are $\w_\Gamma$-heavy trees of $\RandomMF_{\w_\Gamma}(G)$ indistinguishable in the sense of \cite{LyonsSchramm99}? \end{question}

-Indistinguishably of $\FMSF(G)$ on unimodular graphs was shown in \cite[Theorem 1.2]{Timar18ind}.
+When $G$ is unimodular and $\FMSF(G)$ has infinitely many ends, the indistinguishably of $\FMSF(G)$ was shown in \cite[Theorem 1.2]{Timar18ind}.
 One consequence of this result is a simplification of the construction of the treeable ergodic subrelation in the Gaboriau--Lyons theorem \cite[Proposition 13]{Gaboriau-Lyons}.
-This serves as an additional motivation (see \cref{{rem:indist}}) for answering \cref{q:indist}.
+The indistinguishable ``cousin'' of the Free ${\w_\Gamma}$-Maximal Spanning Forest on $G$ that we construct in \cref{thm:indist_forest} serves as a further motivation for the last question.